Lappet-faced vulture: Feeding

 The lappet-faced vulture is a scavenging bird, feeding mostly from animal carcasses, which it finds by sight or by watching other vultures.
-More so than many other African vultures, they often find carrion on their own and start tearing through the skin.
+More so than many African vultures, they often find carrion on their own and start tearing through the skin.
 They are the most powerful and aggressive of the African vultures, and other vultures will usually cede a carcass to the lappet-faced vulture if it decides to assert itself.
-This is often beneficial to the less powerful vultures because the Lappet-face can tear through the tough hides and knotty muscles of large mammals that the others cannot penetrate, although hyenas are even more efficient in this regard (if more voracious eaters).
-However, lappet-faced vultures frequently hang around the edges of the throngs at large carcasses, waiting until the other vultures are done, to feed on remnant skin, tendons and other coarse tissues that the others will not eat.
-Big game animals, up to the size of elephants, are preferred as carrion, since they provide the most subsistence at a sitting.
+This is often beneficial to the less powerful vultures because the Lappet-face can tear through the tough hides and knotty muscles of large mammals that the others cannot penetrate.
+However hyenas are even more efficient in this regard (if more voracious eaters).
+However, lappet-faced vultures frequently hang around the edges of the throngs at large carcasses, waiting until the other vultures are done, to feed on remnant skin, tendons, and other coarse tissues that the others will not eat.
+Big game animals, up to the size of elephants, are preferred as carrion since they provide the most subsistence at a sitting.
 A full crop can contain up to 1.5 kg of meat.

-Perhaps more than any other true vulture, lappet-faced vultures have been recorded as regularly feeding on freshly killed smaller mammals, birds and reptiles.
-Some of these are probably road-kills or are pirated from eagles or other raptors but they are also believed to occasionally attack live animals, especially young and weak animals and the nests and young of other birds.
-Flamingo colonies (including eggs, young and adults), young impalas and guineafowl have reportedly been predated.
-They are believed to still-hunt from an elevated perch and then drop on their prey, stunning them with the impact and tearing them apart with their strong bills.
+Perhaps more than any other true vulture, lappet-faced vultures have been recorded as regularly feeding on freshly killed smaller mammals, birds, and reptiles.
+Some of these are probably road-kills or are pirated from eagles or other raptors but they are also believed to occasionally attack live animals, especially young and weak animals, and the nests and young of other birds.
+Flamingo colonies (including eggs, young and adults), young impalas, and guineafowl have reportedly been predated.
+They are believed to still hunt from an elevated perch and then drop on their prey, stunning them with the impact and tearing them apart with their substantial bills.
 Most remains found at nests are from small animals possibly caught alive.